 - Talk to your student about the importance of career exploration through job shadowing, interviewing, networking with professionals, and internships.
 Hands-on experience exposes your student to the workings of the actual job and work environment, and teaches them skills beyond the classroom.

 - Advise your student to visit the Career Services office.
 Career Development Coaches help your student with resumes, cover letters, LinkedIn accounts, interviewing preparation, “soft skills,” and much more, through workshops, events, and coaching sessions.

 - Make sure your student has the necessary documentation and identification to complete mandatory employment forms.
 Please refer to our forms page to see what forms are required and what documentation is needed to complete the New Student Employee paperwork.
 The required documents must be the original copy.
 We cannot accept photocopies, PDFs or faxes.
 Students must fill out this paperwork within three days of beginning employment.
 Please note, this paperwork cannot be completed until the student has secured a job.

-- All Student Employment information and forms are available on the Student Employment website.
+- All Student Employment information and forms are available under Forms & Documents.

 What types of employment opportunities are available to students?

 Federal Work- Study, Student Assistant, and Graduate Assistant positions are available on "Handshake" the Illinois Tech job board.

 Yes, students needs to apply for the position and the process mirrors real world applications.
 If the student needs help creating or updating the resume, the Career Services Office can assist.